lrstanley/liam.sh/posts/makefiles-for-go-projects.md

 Title: Makefiles for Go projects
 Show: true
+Summary: Learn how to simplify your Go development workflow.
 Time: 19 Aug 17 22:16 UTC

 I've started releasing enough Go projects that making a user-distributed tool comes close in line with Makefiles to simplify my workflow when: